oracle/graal/docs/reference-manual/embedding/embed-languages.md

 If the application is not yet modularized, hybrid use of the class path and module path is possible.
 For example:
 ```
-$JAVA_HOME/bin/java -classpath=lib --module-path=lib/polyglot --add-modules=org.graalvm.polyglot ...
+$java -classpath=lib --module-path=lib/polyglot --add-modules=org.graalvm.polyglot ...
 ```
 In this example, `lib/polyglot` directory should contain all polyglot and language JAR files.
 To access polyglot classes from the class path, you must also specify the `--add-modules=org.graalvm.polyglot` JVM option.
-If you are using [native-image](https://www.graalvm.org/latest/reference-manual/embed-languages/#build-native-executables-from-polyglot-applications), polyglot modules on the class path will be automatically upgraded to the module path.
+If you are using [GraalVM Native Image](#build-native-executables-from-polyglot-applications), polyglot modules on the class path will be automatically upgraded to the module path.

-While we do support creating single uber JAR files from polyglot libraries, for example using the Maven Assembly plugin, we do not recommend it.
+While we do support creating single uber JAR files from polyglot libraries, for example, using the Maven Assembly plugin, but we do not recommend it.
-Also note that uber JAR files are not supported in combination with creating native-images.
+Also note that uber JAR files are not supported when creating native binaries with GraalVM Native Image.

 ## Compile and Run a Polyglot Application